enbytux/ansible-cachyos/README.md

-# Ansible Arch Linux Role
+# Ansible CachyOS Role

-This role is intended for automation of first-time setup and configuration file synchronization of an Arch Linux development environment.
+This role is intended for automation of first-time setup and configuration file synchronization of an CachyOS development environment.
 It should not be used for day-to-day maintenance/updates. **Don't run this if you don't have a backup, and don't use this as a replacement for regular manual updates.** Using this for regular updates violates [The Arch Way](https://wiki.archlinux.org/index.php/The_Arch_Way) and you're going to screw up your machine when manual intervention is required.

 ## Variables

-* `archlinux_username` (string) - The username of the non-root user this role will create and configure.
+* `cachyos_username` (string) - The username of the non-root user this role will create and configure.
 Note: This user will be added to the `docker` and `libvirt` groups, which will make them root-equivalent.
-* `archlinux_user_real_name` (string) - The non-root user's real name (used for git configuration)
+* `cachyos_user_real_name` (string) - The non-root user's real name (used for git configuration)
-* `archlinux_user_email` (string) - The non-root user's email address (used for git configuration)
+* `cachyos_user_email` (string) - The non-root user's email address (used for git configuration)
-* `archlinux_enable_openssh_server` (bool) - If `true`, OpenSSH will be enabled and started and connections on port 22/TCP will be allowed from any source.
+* `cachyos_enable_openssh_server` (bool) - If `true`, OpenSSH will be enabled and started and connections on port 22/TCP will be allowed from any source.
 Otherwise, OpenSSH will be disabled and connections on port 22/TCP will be filtered.
-* `archlinux_window_manager_font_size` (int) - The point size of the font used in window title bars, the i3 status bar and dmenu.
+* `cachyos_window_manager_font_size` (int) - The point size of the font used in window title bars, the i3 status bar and dmenu.
 Default: `18`
-* `archlinux_terminal_font_size` (int) - The point size of the font used in terminals.
+* `cachyos_terminal_font_size` (int) - The point size of the font used in terminals.
 Default: `16`

 ## Usage